puppetlabs/puppet-docs/source/guides/puppetlabs_package_repositories.markdown

 Puppet Enterprise Repositories
 -----

-Use these repositories to install PE-compatible versions of PuppetDB and the Ruby development headers.
+Use these repositories to install PE-compatible versions of PuppetDB and the Ruby development headers. **These repositories should only be used with Puppet Enterprise 2.8 and earlier;** PE 3 includes PuppetDB and the Ruby dev libraries by default.

 ### For Red Hat Enterprise Linux and Derivatives

 The [yum-enterprise.puppetlabs.com](http://yum-enterprise.puppetlabs.com) repository supports versions 5 and 6 of Red Hat Enterprise Linux and distributions based on it, including but not limited to CentOS, Scientific Linux, and Ascendos.
 It contains additional components and add-ons compatible with Puppet Enterprise's installation layout.

 To enable the repository, run the command below that corresponds to your OS version: